-As Covid-related complications, such as the chip shortage and lockdowns, reduced the supply of goods around the world, the price of goods went up.
-Remember the good old supply/demand curve drawings you were made to learn back in Econ 101?
+As COVID-related complications, such as the chip shortage and lockdowns, reduced the supply of goods around the world, the price of goods went up.
+Remember the good old supply and demand curve drawings you were made to learn back in Econ 101?
 That’s why!

 Now, some inflation is inevitable and a sign of a healthy economy.
 You see, a “normal” inflation rate is around 2% (according to The Fed), but this is waaay lower than the 8.5% level it’s currently at.

 A quick primer: Inflation is the rate at which the price of goods is increasing.

 What can be done about high inflation to bring it in check?